VWRoli/guitar-store/README.md

 [Live Demo](https://guitar-store-site.netlify.app/).

+### The backend is hosted on render.com

+> Render spins down a Free web service that goes 15 minutes without receiving inbound traffic.
+Render spins the service back up whenever it next receives a request to process.

+> Spinning up a service takes a few seconds, which causes a noticeable delay for incoming requests until the service is back up and running.
+For example, a browser page load will hang momentarily.

 ## Intro

 Complete frontend for a Guitar E-Commerce website.
 I also created the backend API to store the products.